gurrrrrrett3/light/docs/index.md

 I personally don't use multiple callbacks for events.
 If you do, you can make your callback spawn a signal implementation or BindableEvent.
 The way I see it, there's no reason for me to include bloat like a signal in the base library.
-If you're interested in event profiling, check out the docs for [`#!luau light.disconnect()`](./api/network/messages/listening/disconnect.md).
-It has a pretty good example of a "template" event profiler.
+If you're interested in event profiling, the docs for [`#!luau light.disconnect()`](./api/network/messages/listening/disconnect.md) have a decent example of an event profiler.

 ### Q: Where can I find holy?